 GSAT response to emission pulse of current emissions

-Figure 6.16 presents the GSAT response to an idealized pulse of year 2014 emissions of individual SLCF and LLGHG.
+Figure 6.16 presents the GSAT response to an idealized pulse of year-2014 emissions of individual SLCF and LLGHG.
 The GSAT response is calculated for 11 sectors and 10 regions accounting for best available knowledge and geographical dependence of the forcing efficacy of different SLCFs (Lund et al., 2020).
-Two time horizons are shown (10 and 100 year) to represent near- and long-term effects (and 20 year horizon is presented in Figure 6.SM.3).
-Other time horizon choices may affect the relative importance, and even sign in the case of the NOx effect, of the temperature response from some of the SLCFs, or be more relevant for certain applications.
-GSAT response is calculated using the concept of AGTP (see Section 7.6.2.2).
-Further details of the AGTP emulator applied in Figure 6.16 are provided in (Lund et al., 2020) and 6.SM.4 (see also Section 7.6.1.2, cross-chapter Box 7.1 and 7.SM.7.2).
-As discussed in Lund et al. (2020), the AGTP framework is primarily designed to study relative importance of individual emissions and sources, but the absolute magnitude of temperature responses should be interpreted with care due to the linearity of the AGTP, which does not necessarily capture all the non-linear effects of SLCFs emissions on temperature.
+Two time horizons are shown (of 10 and 100 years) to represent near- and long-term effects (and a 20-year horizon is presented in Supplementary Material Figure 6.SM.3).
+Other time-horizon choices may affect the relative importance, and even sign in the case of the NOx effect, of the temperature response from some of the SLCFs, or be more relevant for certain applications.
+GSAT response is calculated using the concept of AGTP (Section 7.6.2.2).
+Further details of the AGTP emulator applied in Figure 6.16 are provided in Lund et al. (2020) and Supplementary Material 6.SM.4 (Section 7.6.1.2, Cross-Chapter Box 7.1 and Supplementary Material 7.SM.7.2).
+As discussed in Lund et al. (2020), the AGTP framework is primarily designed to study the relative importance of individual emissions and sources, but the absolute magnitude of temperature responses should be interpreted with care due to the linearity of the AGTP, which does not necessarily capture all the non-linear effects of SLCFs emissions on temperature.

 Differences in the mix of emissions result in net effects on GSAT that vary substantially, in both magnitude and sign, between sectors and regions.
-SLCFs contribute substantially to the GSAT effects of sectors on short time horizons (10-20 years) but CO2 dominates on longer time horizons (Figure 6.16).
+SLCFs contribute substantially to the GSAT effects of sectors on short time horizons (10–20 years) but CO2 dominates on longer time horizons (Figure 6.16).
 As the effect of the SLCFs decays rapidly over the first few decades after emission, the net long-term temperature effect is predominantly determined by CO2.
 N2O adds a small contribution to the long-term effect of agriculture.
 CO2 emissions cause an important contribution to near-term warming that is not always fully acknowledged in discussions of LLGHGs and SLCFs (Lund et al., 2020).